dokan-dev/dokany/dokan/readme.txt

     Dokan library may change the behavior based on this version number. ie. 530 (Dokan 0.5.3)
   ThreadCount :
-    The number of threads internaly used by the Dokan library.
+    The number of threads internally used by the Dokan library.
     If this value is set to 0, the default value will be used.
     When debugging the file system, file system application should set this value to 1 to avoid nondeterministic behaviors of